-The milk allergy IgE blood test measures the amount of allergen-specific IgE antibodies in the blood to detect an allergy to cow's milk.
+The Milk Allergy IgE Blood Test measures IgE antibody levels in the blood to help detect an allergy to cow's milk.

-Milk allergy should not be confused with lactose intolerance, which is not an allergic reaction and does not involve the immune system.
-Lactose intolerance is when the body can not digest lactose, the sugar present in dairy products.
-Symptoms from lactose intolerance include gas, stomach pain, and diarrhea.
-When an individual has a milk allergy, the symptoms affect more than just the digestive tract.
+It is essential for individuals not to confuse a milk allergy with lactose intolerance.
+Lactose intolerance is not an allergic reaction and does not involve the immune system.
+Lactose intolerance is when the body cannot digest lactose, the sugar in dairy products.
+Symptoms of lactose intolerance include gas, stomach pain, and diarrhea.
+However, for individuals with a milk allergy, the symptoms affect more than just the digestive tract.

 - Au gratin dishes

 - Baked goods (cookies, bread, crackers, and cakes)

 - Chocolate, nougat, and cream candy

 - Mashed potatoes

 - Canned and processed meats, including cold cuts and deli meats

 - Casein and caseinates